Flowering TRees-Dogwood

 How To Test For Drainage

 Dig a hole one foot deep and 8-12″ inches wide.
 Fill the hole with water and refill it 12 hours later.
 Time the drainage, the water should be gone in 2-3 hours.
-If it takes less than 2 hours or longer than 10 the drainage is not adequate for dogwoods.
+If it takes less than 2 hours or longer than ten the drainage is not adequate for dogwoods.
 In fact, many plants will not do well.
 In that case, you can amend the soil, or move the plant.

 How To Plant It